arnauoller/fabric-samples/logging-system/README.md

 accept this contract, hold it for a period of time, and then terminate it.
 During the time that the contract is held, both parties can view the contract.

+## Limitations
+Unfortunately we weren't able to rename the organisations.
+DigiBank is representing the employee, MagnetoCorp the employer.

 ## Quick Start

-1) Start the Hyperledger Fabric infrastructure
+1. Start the Hyperledger Fabric infrastructure

    _although the scenario has two organizations, the 'basic' Fabric infrastructure will be used_

-2) Install and instantiate the Contracts
+2. Install and instantiate the Contracts

-3) Run client applications in the roles of employer and employee to interact with the contract
+3. Run client applications in the roles of employer and employee to interact with the contract

    - Issue the contract as an employer
    - Accept the contract as an employee